-If you are a finalist or graduate you should apply from 1 October 2018 to 13 January 2019.
+If you are a finalist or graduate you should apply from 1 October 2019 to 12 January 2020.

-Our 2019 spring vacation scheme is for finalists and graduates (law and non-law).
-The scheme will run on 8 April to 16th April 2019.
-Applications will open from 1 October to 13 January 2019.
+Our 2020 Spring vacation scheme is for finalists and graduates (law and non-law).
+The scheme will run on 30 March 2020 to 7 April 2020.
+Applications will open from 1 October 2019 to 12 January 2020.

 Wherever we are, we operate in accordance with our global business principles of quality, unity and integrity.
 We aim to provide the highest possible standard of legal service in each of our offices and to maintain that level of quality at every point of contact.

 GDL and LPC course fees are paid.
 The maintenance grants are £10,000 for LPC students and £8,000 for GDL students.

 Finding the place you want to spend your career is a moment you’ll always remember, and that’s exactly the kind of insight we offer on our vacation schemes.
 Whether you’re with us for one week or two, we pack a lot into these three schemes.
 You’ll do real work, for real clients.
 You’ll network with colleagues.
 You’ll present group projects on legal issues.
 It’s a lot of new ground to cover, but if you want to understand what it’s really like to work here, nothing else comes close.

 Open days and first-year opportunities

 Everyone remembers the first day they walked through the doors of their future firm.
 For many of our lawyers, that happens on our open days and first step programmes.
-First step caters to first-year undergraduates, while our open days are designed for undergraduates, graduates and career changers of all degree subjects.
+FirstStep caters to first-year undergraduates, while our open days are designed for undergraduates, graduates, first years and career changers of all degree subjects.
 Either way, it’s the opportunity to step through our doors, make a first impression, and use our packed schedule of interactive sessions to discover whether law is right for you.

 There’s no progress more vital than what you’ll experience on our training contracts.
 Over two years – broken into four six-month seats – you’ll hit all kinds of new firsts with us, big and small.
 You’ll explore new areas, for instance.
 Each seat will take you through different sectors and practice areas, with at least one seat in each of corporate, banking and litigation.
 One of your seats will almost certainly be on secondment too – your first encounter with working in a new country, or maybe six months spent working in a client office.
 As you move from one milestone to the next, you’ll have a sizeable team at your back.
 A partner mentor to turn to and to learn from.
 A trainee buddy to teach you the ropes.
 And the whole trainee development team, to keep you on track from day to day.